ietf-wg-asdf/SDF/sdf.md

 The namespace map is a map from short names for URIs to the namespace URIs themselves.

-The defaultnamespace setting selects one of the short names in the namespace map; the associated URI of which becomes the default namespace for the SDF definition file.
+The defaultnamespace setting selects one of the entries in the namespace map by giving its short name.
+The associated URI (value of this entry) becomes the default namespace for the SDF definition file.

 | Quality          | Type   | Required | Description                                                                                          |
 |------------------|--------|----------|------------------------------------------------------------------------------------------------------|